|

 went.
 Theres a man inside, he said.
 Hes right by the

 curtains in a white jacket and black bow tie.
 Go run this paper to him.
+I took the folded note and backed into the club,

 keeping an eye on the doorman, just in case.
 Once inside, I turned